 What are Global Warming's Six Americas?
 They are six unique audiences within the American public that each responds to issues of global warming and climate change in their own distinct way:

 GLOBAL WARMING'S SIX AMERICAS

-already taking action to address it.
+Alarmed: Fully convinced of the reality and seriousness of climate change and are already taking action to address it.